 Drapers’ Hall, Throgmorton Street, drawn by Thomas H Shepherd.
 (Photo by: Geography Photos/Universal Images Group via Getty Images)

-As what would have been the oldest independent stockbroking house remaining in the City of London, Bragg, Stockdale, Hall & Co’s history began when John Bragg, Esq, a “Gentleman of London” and “friend of the Right Honourable Earls of Portsmouth and Carlisle”, was elected a member of the London Stock Exchange on April 3rd, 1824, and opened his offices at No. 6, Throgmorton Street, where the Old Stock Exchange Tower stands today.
+Bragg, Stockdale, Hall and Company began when John Bragg, Esq., a “Gentleman of London” and “friend of the Right Honourable Earls of Portsmouth and Carlisle”, was elected a member of the London Stock Exchange on April 3rd, 1824 – as the document courtesy of the London Stock Exchange Archive below shows – and opened his offices at No. 6, Throgmorton Street, opposite Drapers’ Hall, where the Old Stock Exchange Tower stands today.

-In 1846 George Stockdale, Esq, was elected to the stock exchange and soon after became partner, changing the name of the company to Bragg & Stockdale as their account ledger below in the Bank of England shows the following year.
+In 1846 George Stockdale, Esq., was elected to the stock exchange and soon after became partner as their joint business account at the Bank of England shows.

 Bragg & Stockdale account ledger at the Bank of England, 1847 (Courtesy of the Bank of England Archive, C98/3230)

-In 1871, Frederic Evans Hall, Esq, already an employee of Bragg & Stockdale was elected to the stock exchange as a full member.
+However, neither the company nor his name died with him.
+In 1871, Frederic Evans Hall, Esq., an employee of Bragg & Stockdale was elected to the stock exchange as a full member.

-And in 1888, was made partner, and the firm took the name of Bragg, Stockdale, Hall & Co.
+And in 1888, Mr Hall was made partner, and the firm took the full name of Bragg, Stockdale, Hall & Co, keeping the late Mr Bragg in the name as the deeds of association from our own archive show.

 Salisbury House today, Finsbury Circus entrance, City of London

-In 1975, they merged with stockbrokers Fiske & Co, also of Salisbury House, with Lord Ailesbury joining Clive Fiske Harrison, who had previously worked at Panmure Gordon & Co under senoir partner Ian Cameron, father of future British Prime Minister David Cameron and chairman of White’s Club.
+In the 1975, the firm merged as equal partners with stockbrokers Fiske & Co, also of Salisbury House, with the Marquess of Ailesbury joining Fiske as a partner alongside Clive Fiske Harrison, who had worked at Panmure Gordon & Co, under senior partner Ian Cameron (father of British Prime Minister David Cameron.)

 The Times, Friday October 17 1975, ‘Business News’ Stockbroking merger Stockbroker Fiske is merging with Bragg, Stockdale, Hall, an unlimited corporate member.
 Two Bragg partners, Mr Alan Laird and the Marquess of Ailesbury are moving over to Fiske, at present a two-partner firm headed by Mr Clive Fiske Harrison who becomes senior partner of the new concern.
 Fiske is only two years old while Bragg was started 151 years ago.

-Lord Ailesbury would go on to become a director under Clive Fiske Harrison as managing director when Fiske became a limited company, and continued to be so when it went public and listed on the London Stock Exchange.
-It currently has almost £1 billion in assets under management.
+Lord Ailesbury would go on to become a director of Fiske when it became a limited company, and continued to be so when it went public and listed on the London Stock Exchange.
+It currently has well over $1 billion in assets under management.

 Clive Fiske Harrison